Engin Benli

 Engin Benli (born 23 February 1970) is a Turkish actor.
+He is known for his role as "Sinan Paşa" in Muhteşem Yüzyıl: Kösem.

 Biography

-After completing his first education in Izmir, he completed his undergraduate education at the State Conservatory of Anadolu University in Eskişehir in 1995.
+Benli was born on 23 February 1970.
+After completing his first education in İzmir, he completed his undergraduate education at the State Conservatory of Anadolu University in Eskişehir in 1995.
 He started his professional theatrical life as an actor in Ankara State Theatre.
 He then worked as a trainee artist at Bursa State Theatre between 1995 and 1997.
 Since 1997, the year of its establishment, he has been participating as an actor in the Izmit City Theater.
 In addition to being a theater actor, he also does various film and television work.
 In particular, he was widely known for his role as commander-in-chief Orhan in the series Kanıt, which aired between 2010 and 2013.
 He later played the character of Zafer in the series Poyraz Karayel.
 He played the character Artem in the TV series Göç Zamanı.
 In 2019, the 134th episode of the Diriliş Ertuğrul was released, he was involved in the series with his character Alıncak.
 In 2020, he joined the TV series Eşkıya Dünyaya Hükümdar Olmaz as Yaman Korkmaz.